What do we get from central government?

 Housing services

 Money for housing benefits is received as a grant and then distributed to those that need it.
-About 95% of the total housing services spend is spent on Housing Benefit.
+About 95 per cent of the total housing services spend is spent on Housing Benefit.

 Local Council Tax reduction scheme (Council Tax support)